-If you use a varying data string without an explicit length, the data passed begins with two length bytes, and its length is the maximum length declared for the string.
-If you explicitly specify a length in the command, the data passed has this length; that is, the two length bytes followed by data up to the length you specified.
+If you use a varying data string without an explicit length, the data passed begins with a two-byte length field, and its length is the maximum length declared for the string.
+If you explicitly specify a length in the command, the data passed has this length; that is, the two-byte length field followed by data up to the length you specified.

-- "cvda" is described in "CICS-value data areas (cvdas)" on page 16. - "ptr-value" (which includes "ptr-ref" as a subset) can be replaced by any PL/I expression that can be converted to POINTER. - "ptr-ref" can be replaced by any PL/I reference of type POINTER ALIGNED. - "name" can be replaced by either of the following: - A character string in single quotation marks (that is, a literal constant).

-A PL/I expression or reference whose value can be converted to a character string with a length equal to the maximum length allowed for the name.
+- cvda is described in "CICS-value data areas (cvdas)" on page 16. - ptr-value (which includes ptr-refas a subset) can be replaced by any PL/I expression that can be converted to POINTER. - ptr-ref can be replaced by any PL/I reference of type POINTER ALIGNED. - name can be replaced by either of the following values: - A character string in single quotation marks (that is, a literal constant). - A PL/I expression or reference whose value can be converted to a character string with a length equal to the maximum length allowed for the name.
 The value of the character string is the name to be used by the argument.

-"filename", as used in FILE(filename), specifies the name of the file.
-It has 1-8 characters from A-Z, 0-9, \$, @, and #.
+filename, as used in FILE(filename), specifies the name of the file.
+The name must have 1-8 characters from the range A-Z, 0-9, \$, @, and #.

-"systemname", as used in SYSID(systemname), specifies the name of the system the request is directed to.
-It has characters from A-Z, 0-9, \$, @, and #.
+systemname, as used in SYSID(systemname), specifies the name of the system to which the request is directed.
+The name must have 1-4 characters from the range A-Z, 0-9, \$, @, and #.

-- "label" can be replaced by any PL/I expression whose value is a label.

-- "hhmmss" can be replaced by a decimal constant or an expression that can be converted to a FIXED DECIMAL(7,0).
+- label can be replaced by any PL/I expression whose value is a label. - hhmmss can be replaced by a decimal constant or an expression that can be converted to a FIXED DECIMAL(7,0).
 The value must be of the form 0HHMMSS+ where:

-- HH represents hours from 00 through 99.
+HH Represents hours from 00 through 99.

-- MM represents minutes from 00 through 59.
+MM Represents minutes from 00 through 59.

-- SS represents seconds from 00 through 59.
+SS Represents seconds from 00 through 59.